MadDog250/Airdrop-Smart-Contract/README.md

 ##### src/airdrop.js
 This is a node script to interect with deployed airdrop smart contract.
 It reads list of airdrop beneficiaries and airdrops token in batch size you have specified. in ```init3``` function you need to specify deployed smart contract address and update 'require(dotenv)' path to your directory.

-##### src/test.jsx
+##### src/App.jsx
-This is a node script tested using replit.
+This is a node script tested using Replit.
 Does approval from metamask and takes user input of addresses and amount to send with a UI.

 ##### .env
 File which contains 12 secret mnemonic phrases of your hd wallet in SEED_PHRASE variable.